Skip to content

 Campervans and motorhomes

-Campervans and motorhomes (under 7m long) can choose an electric or non-electric pitch in one of two grassy fields.
-Read the pitch descriptions carefully, and when you book, let us know if you need space for an awning, gazebo, mess tent or pup tent.
+Campervans and motorhomes (under 7m long) can choose an electric or non-electric pitch in the main camping field, with or without space for an awning (must be attached to vehicle).
+Read the pitch descriptions carefully, choosing a pitch the right size for all your equipment, as various sizes of pitch are available.
+You will be directed to your allocated pitch on arrival.
+There is not always space for a gazebo or pup tent - the team onsite will let you know if there is space and an additional fee will be payable on site.
 Sorry, but the site isn't suitable for caravans.
 It is suitable for trailer tents - just let us know in your booking.

 Pitching your tent

-You can choose to book the main, tree-lined field, the smaller field by the brook and play area, or the adults-only, car-free meadow across a small bridge and by the road.
-There are pitches for all sizes of tents, so please read the descriptions in the booking system carefully to help you make your choice.
+You can choose to book the main camping field or the adults-only, car-free meadow across a small bridge and by the road.
+There are pitches for all sizes of tents, so please read the descriptions in the booking system carefully and be sure to book a pitch the right size for all your equipment.
+There is not always space for a gazebo or pup tent - the team onsite will let you know if there is space and an additional fee will be payable on site.
 For organised groups, like Duke of Edinburgh, please complete the booking form on the Eskdale Campsite Guide page.

 Pods

 There are two small circles of pods with shared picnic tables.
 They are surrounded by trees near the facilities and a small play area.
 The pods offer a few simple comforts - a soft floor, heat, light and sockets.
-Think of a pod as a replacement for your tent, and bring all your other camping gear, including sleeping bags, a sleeping mat if you'd like to place it on top of the mattresses provided, pots and pans, a stove and camping chairs.
+Think of a pod as a replacement for your tent, and bring all your other camping gear, including sleeping bags, a sleeping mat, pots and pans, a stove and camping chairs.
 You can find out more in the Eskdale Campsite Guide.

-Interior of a Regular Pod at Great Langdale Campsite, Cumbria
+The interior of a family pod at Eskdale Campsite, Cumbria

 Standard Pods and Family Pods

-These pods are one room and have floor mattresses that can be folded up and used as seats in the day.
+These pods are one room.
 Standard Pods sleep up to two adults and one child, while Family Pods sleep up to two adults and two children.
 They are dog friendly.
+Mattresses and floor mats are not provided in these pods.

-Covered porch and interior of a Regular Pod at Great Langdale Campsite, Cumbria
+The interior of a plus pod at Eskdale Campsite, Cumbria

 Plus Pods